Tariq Iqbal

-Tariq Iqbal (born 1964 in Nairobi, Kenya) is a former Kenyan cricketer.
+Tariq Iqbal (born 1964) is a former Kenyan cricketer.
 He has played three One Day International matches for Kenya.
+He was born at Nairobi in 1964.

-His last game was their famous victory over the West Indies in the 1996 World Cup, in which he played as wicket-keeper and caught Brian Lara, for which he is best known.
+His last game was their famous victory over the West Indies in the 1996 World Cup, in which he played as wicket-keeper and caught Brian Lara, which remains his "claim to eternal fame".
 Before Lara's dismissal he had conceded byes and missed a catch down the leg side.
 Later in the innings he also caught Roger Harper.